 Basil of Caesarea is one of the giants of the past.
 He was a pastor, a writer, and a theologian.
 His work On the Holy Spirit is still the best book you can read on the topic.
 And we have abundant access to his life through his extant letters.
-In Letter 38, for example, he writes to his brother Gregory of Nyssa (who would later preside over the Council of Constantinople), giving Gregory a crash course on the Trinity.
+In Letter 38, for example, he writes to his brother Gregory of Nyssa (who would later be named an official representative of Nicene Orthodoxy), giving Gregory a crash course on the Trinity.

 Substance and Person

 Basil worries that many who speak about the Trinity do not make a distinction between the words substance and person.
 And this has led to confusion because some claim that there is “‘one person in God'” or others divide God’s substance into three parts to match the number of persons (Father, Son, and Holy Spirit) (p.
 84).

 “Therefore,” writes Basil, “in order that you may not be led to embrace similar errors, I have written a short explanation of this as a reminder for you” (p.
 84).

 Natures Are Common, Persons Specify Certain Qualities of Natures